Routine Services Availability

-- provision of support to a family member undergoing such treatment
+- emergency medical treatment or provision of support to a family member undergoing such treatment

 - U.S. Court summons

 Exceptions are made, on a case-by-case basis, at the discretion of the Chief Consular Officer.
-To request an Emergency appointment Contact the U.S. Embassy by phone at 2561-4000 or e-mail: ACSMalta@state.gov.
+To request an emergency appointment, please contact us by phone at 2561-4000 and press 3 (on weekends or US/Maltese holidays) or e-mail ACSMalta@state.gov.

 Fees for services will vary depending on the Consular Section average exchange rate which is currently €0.90 = $1.00 as of 20 August 2018.
-Fees for services may be paid at the Embassy using cash (dollars or euros), or credit card.
-For fees paid outside the U.S. Embassy such as during our Gozo visits please see “Payment for Offsite Services” below.
+Fees for services may be paid at the Embassy using cash (U.S. Dollars or Euros), or by credit card.
+For fees paid outside the U.S. Embassy such as during our Gozo visits, please see “Payment for Offsite Services”.

-- If your most recent passport is less than 15 years old and you were over the age of 16 when it was issued you must submit a DS-82 passport renewal form and a Bank Draft for 99 euro.
+- If your most recent passport is less than 15 years old and you were over the age of 16 when it was issued you must submit a DS-82 passport renewal form; fee 99 euro.

 - If your most recent passport is more than 15 years old, or you were younger than 16 when it was issued, or you cannot submit your most recent passport with your application and;

-- You are currently younger than 16 you must submit a DS-11 passport application form and a Bank Draft for 104 euro.
+- You are currently younger than 16 you must submit a DS-11 passport application form; fee 104 euro.

-- You are currently older than 16 you must submit a DS-11 passport application form and a Bank Draft for 131 euro.
+- You are currently older than 16 you must submit a DS-11 passport application form; fee 131 euro.